fidian/presentations/docs/digital-technology-merit-badge/index.md

 ----

-8b: Explain to your counselor what is required to become a certified recycler of digital technology hardware or devices.
+8b: Explain to your counselor why it is important to use a certified recycler of digital technology hardware or devices.

 ----